CleverTap/clevertap-android-sdk/templates/CTPUSHTEMPLATES.md

 Zero Bezel | 4:3 or 2:1 | .JPG
 Timer | 4:3 or 2:1 | .JPG
 Input Box | 4:3 or 2:1 | .JPG
-Product Display | 1:1 | .JPG
+Product Catalog | 1:1 | .JPG

-* For Auto and Manual Carousel the image dimension should not exceed more than 850x425 for Android 11 and Android 12 devices and with 2:1 image aspect ratio
+* For Auto and Manual Carousel the image dimensions should not exceed more than 850x425 for Android 11 and Android 12 devices and with 2:1 image aspect ratio
-* For Product Display image aspect ratio should be 1:1 and and image size should be less than 80kb for Android 11 and Android 12 devices
+* For Product Catalog image aspect ratio should be 1:1 and and image size should be less than 80kb for Android 11 and Android 12 devices

 ## Android 12 Trampoline restrictions